 Where it all began

 The Foundation was originally called Patient’s Aid Society and was formed by the late Bruce Williams in 1967.
 It was his wish that people with arthritis would have access to a group providing fellowship, social support and assistance in daily living.
 The organisation has grown consistently over the years and today has more than 3,000 members and 35 branches and support groups across New South Wales.

 Arthritis & Osteoporosis NSW today

 Today arthritis affects one person in every five – about 20% of the population!
 Arthritis and related musculoskeletal conditions (MSK) are the leading cause of disability in Australia.
 Nearly 25% of absenteeism is related to arthritis and MSK.
 There are more than 120 types of arthritis including juvenile idiopathic arthritis (JIA), osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, lupus and gout.

 Arthritis & Osteoporosis NSW (AONSW) was founded in 1967 by the late Bruce Williams.
-AONSW has its headquarters in North Ryde and there are nearly 50 support groups and branches throughout NSW.
-Affiliated with Arthritis Australia, AONSW provides specialised services such as warm water exercises & hydrotherapy, Tai Chi, and self-management programs focusing on lifestyle, nutrition, diet and gentle exercise.
-AONSW raises funds for medical research, and in conjunction with our network of support groups and our digital channels, pursues a vision of ‘A Community Free from Arthritis’.
+AONSW has its headquarters in North Ryde and there are more than 30 support groups and branches throughout NSW.
+Affiliated with Arthritis Australia, AONSW provides specialised services such as warm water exercise and self-management programs focusing on lifestyle, nutrition, diet and gentle exercise.

 Arthritis & Osteoporosis NSW supports people of all ages living with arthritis and other musculoskeletal conditions